python/cpython/Doc/library/tarfile.rst

   etc.).
 * Check that filenames have expected extensions (discouraging files that execute when you “click on them”, or extension-less files like Windows special device names),
-* Limiting the number of extracted files, total size of extracted data, filename length (including symlink length), size of individual files.
+* Limit the number of extracted files, total size of extracted data, filename length (including symlink length), and size of individual files.
 * Check for files that would be shadowed on case-insensitive filesystems.

 Also note that: